 Keltner Channels are a technical indicator that combines an exponential moving average with volatility-based envelopes set above and below the EMA at a fixed percentage of the same duration.
-Keltner Channels aim to identify the underlying price trend and over-extended conditions.
+Keltner Channels aims to identify the underlying price trend and over-extended conditions.

-In this post, we’re going to dive deep into what Keltner Channels are, how they are used in strategies, and how to backtest them in Backtrader.
+This post will dive deep into what Keltner Channels are, how they are used in strategies, and how to backtest them in Backtrader.

 Keltner Channel History

 In 1960, Chester Keltner introduced Keltner Channels in his famous book How to Make Money in Commodities.
-Initially, Keltner Channels used the 10-day simple moving averages as the centerline, and the high-low range was subtracted and added from the envelope lines.
+Initially, Keltner Channels used the 10-day simple moving average as the centerline, and the high-low range was subtracted and added from the envelope lines.

-Famed market wizard Linda Bradford Raschke modified Keltner Channels in 1980 to a volatility-baed indicator using Average True Range (ATR) to set the channel width.
+Famed market wizard Linda Bradford Raschke modified Keltner Channels in 1980 to a volatility-based indicator using Average True Range (ATR) to set the channel width.
 Today, most use Linda’s version of the Kelter Channel.

 Like all technical analysis indicators, Keltner Channels are a tool for traders to help understand price action — or the psychology of the market.
 When we understand the psychology of the market, we can more easily identify supply and demand issues and exploit them for profit.

 Keltner Channels are a lagging indicator designed to identify the prevalent price trend.